The Civic Culture: Reception

 The Civic Culture was criticized for having an "Anglo-American bias", with the authors stating that only the United Kingdom and the United States possessed the capability for long term democratic stabilization.
 Critics also expressed skepticism over the accuracy of depicting a culture based upon individual interviews and that the approach was "ethnocentric and more prescriptive than objective and empirical".
 Verba agrees that there is much to the criticism of putting cultures into the same mould, paying too little attention to context and institutional structures in other countries.

 In a retrospective in 2015, Verba offered some additional criticisms of his work, the most important of which was its mistaken optimism about education’s impact on civic culture.
-The assumption which has been disproved in the last 50 years was that a more highly education population would lead to a more secular, rational world in which clashes based on religious, racial and ethnic differences would diminish significantly.
-Regarding methodology, although numerous other studies had replicated their findings, Verba points out that the data collection and analysis techniques were primitive compared what is typical in similar current studies, not just in technology, but survey methodology such as care in crafting comparable questions in different languages.
+His assumption, which has been disproved in the last 50 years, was that a more highly-educated population would create a more secular and rational world.
+This change would significantly reduce clashes based on religious, racial and ethnic differences.
+Numerous other studies had replicated his other findings, but Verba pointed out that his data collection and analysis were primitive compared to what is typical in similar studies today.
+This criticism applied not just to technology but also to methodology such as care in crafting comparable questions in various languages.